rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 https://ycqzewcijzia2y6b22r7jihlca0qojcq.lambda-url.us-east-1.on.aws/

-*Please Note*:
+*Please Note*: The current implementation takes up to 30 seconds or more to download the data and process the chart.

 ## Developing: Next Steps

- * Deploy using AWS CLI
+ * Deploy changes using AWS CLI
  * Code cleanup
- * Caching datafile so it does not need to be downloaded every time
+ * Caching datafile so it doesn't need to download every time (takes too long)
  * Caching image so it does not need to be generated every time